rishav-rk/calorie-counter-app-js/README.md

 4. .classList, .classList.add('classname'), .classList.remove('classname');
 5. template literal of strings
 ___
-Feel free to use, modify, and distribute the code as needed
+Feel free to use, modify, and distribute the code as needed.